cyclecomputing/sysmon/README.md

 This component requires CycleServer 4.5 or higher.
 It demonstrates how to create basic user interface components and how to create a task that runs on a timer.

-Building this component requires [gradle](http://gradle.org) 1.8 or higher and [Java](https://www.java.com) 1.7 or higher.
+Building this component requires [Gradle](http://gradle.org) 1.8 or higher and [Java](https://www.java.com) 1.7 or higher.

-After installing Gradle and CycleServer, you will need to configure gradle by running:
+After installing Gradle and CycleServer, you will need to configure Gradle by running:

     $ cd cycle_server_install
     $ sudo util/devel initialize